• Skip to primary navigation

 Instructions

 • In a stand mixer, cream the butter, brown sugar, and white sugar together until light and fluffy.
-Add vanilla extract.
+Add the vanilla bean paste.

 • Add eggs one at a time, and beat until well incorporated.

 • Whisk together the cocoa, flour, baking soda, and salt.
-Sift.
+Sift into the mixing bowl.

 • Stir in the chocolate chips and the chopped pecans.
 Mix just enough to distribute.
 Don't overwork the dough!